AdityaGirishPawate/computer-graphics-using-python/README.md

 # computer-graphics-using-python
 This repo contains detailed code for creating and printing 3D objects such as Sphere, Torus, Circle, Cylinder, Cone and Plane using various camera angle. <br> Just run the main.py file to get the output as an image <br>
+Please refer to the class notes if you want to make any changes in the code.<br>